alecokas/alecokas.github.io/_posts/2020-07-30-machine-learning-in-julia.markdown

 end
 {% endhighlight %}

-The following code snipped is inserted directly after training the model in the main function above.
-The first step puts the model into evaluation mode, which has the effect of turining off dropout in our Flux model.
+The following code snippet is inserted directly after training the model in the main function above.
+The first step puts the model into evaluation mode, which has the effect of turning off dropout in our Flux model.
 This is imperative for ensuring that the Flux model behaves as expected during inference and validation.
-The `accuracy(..)` helper function is then ussed to generate accuracies for the training and test data.
+The `accuracy` helper function is then used to generate accuracies for the training and test data.

 {% highlight julia %}
     # Later in `main(..)`